 We’re a pretty musical bunch down here at the Blue House… Cherelle is off at Splendour as I’m writing this and Sal and I are busy practising our sweet tunes to play for her when she gets back (we’re thinking Blur but are open to requests).
-We thought you might want to hear more about playing Guitar from a physio’s point of view.
+We thought you might want to hear more about our magic hands and playing Guitar from a physio’s point of view.

 Since age five I was put into piano lessons (which I stuck out for a LONG 10 years), which actually built a great foundation for my passion of music.

 This soon developed into what I thought were “cooler” instruments, focusing strongly on guitar.
 I have now played guitar for roughly 12 years (although currently not as often as I would like).

 This love of music mixed with a determined personality makes for long hours put in when trying to learn a new riff of song.

 About a two years ago when I was trying to master Sultans of Swing by Dire Straits, I roughly put in 15 hours of practice over a weekend.
 When Monday rolled around I had a very sore neck, a throbbing wrist and almost bloody fingers.
 Although my raw fingers were directly caused by an accumulation of pressing them against wire strings for so many hours, I very well could have avoided a sore neck and wrist.

 Especially when putting in hours after hours of practicing a musical instrument you have to remember to protect your body.
 It is so easy to get caught up in playing and forget this.
 Check out two of the most common postural mistakes when playing guitar (especially beginners!).